Air Force staff sergeant honors grandfather’s legacy as WWII code talker

 U.S. Air Force Staff Sgt.
-Wayne Lufkins, flight instructor for the U.S. Air Force Honor Guard, instructs a flight of Airmen and Guardians on Joint Base Anacostia-Bolling, Washington, D.C.
-Oct.
+Wayne Lufkins, flight instructor for the U.S. Air Force Honor Guard, marches a flight in front of Dickens Hall on Joint Base Anacostia-Bolling, Washington, D.C., Oct.
 25, 2024.
-Lufkins grew up just outside of the nation’s largest reservation, Navajo Nation, and he is proud of his Navajo and Dakota Sioux heritage.
+Lufkins’ grandfather, George "Willie" Boyd Sr., served as a code talker during World War II and was awarded the Congressional Silver Medal in 2021.
 (U.S. Air Force photo by Airman 1st Class Shanel Toussaint)

 |Date Taken: